quipper8/hugo/docs/content/templates/data-templates.md

 ## Data-Driven Content

-In addition to the [data files](/extras/datafiles/) feature, Hugo also a "data-driven content" feature, which lets you load any [JSON](http://www.json.org/) or [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) file from nearly any resource.
+In addition to the [data files](/extras/datafiles/) feature, Hugo also a "data-driven content" feature, which lets you load any [JSON](http://www.json.org/) or [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) file or [XML](https://www.w3.org/TR/REC-xml/) file from nearly any resource.

-Data-driven content currently consists of two functions, `getJSON` and `getCSV`, which are available in all template files.
+Data-driven content currently consists of three functions, `getJSON` , `getCSV`, and `getXML` which are available in all template files.

 ## Implementation details